Bus Driver Scheduling Problem

 A benchmark suite for the Bus Driver Scheduling Problem (BDSP), a combinatorial optimization problem from public-transport planning.
 The collection bundles 284 generated instances modelling Austrian collective-agreement and EU driving-time regulations, together with best known solutions, a Python validator, and reproducible algorithm results.

-Filter, sort, and search 284 instances.
-Inspect best known solutions and per-algorithm results.
+- Browse the collection — filter, sort, and search all 284 instances; inspect best known solutions and per-algorithm results.

-Upload a CSV solution and check feasibility + objective breakdown directly in the browser.
+- Validate a solution — upload a CSV solution and check feasibility and the objective breakdown in the browser.

-Full tarball of all 284 instance JSONs.
-Also available individually from the collection page.
+- Download the archive — full tarball of all 284 instance JSONs (also available individually from the collection page).

 How to Cite